French direct object pronouns: A how-to guide

 Note that French direct object pronouns reflect the gender and number of the noun they replace, just like in English.
 The singular third-person subjects il and elle are replaced by le and la, respectively, just as he and she are replaced by him and her.
 For the plural third-person subjects ils and elles, however, the direct object pronoun becomes les in French for both genders in plural.

 The impersonal third-person singular subject pronoun on cannot become a direct object.
 This is because on is always used as a stand-in for some other subject, generally corresponding to we or they, so its corresponding direct object pronoun must rather reflect this intent.
-See our dedicated post to learn more about on in French.
+See our dedicated post to learn more about On in French.

 If the action verb starts with a vowel, an elision of the pronouns me, te, le, and la is necessary.
 Elision is a linguistic phenomenon where one or more sounds are omitted from a word in order to facilitate pronunciation.
 In this case, me becomes m’, te becomes t’, and le and la become l’.